 This course introduces students to issues in bioethics.
 Students will acquire a basic understanding of relevant biology and ethical concerns.
 We will address issues surrounding the creation of life, killing, and the distribution of medical resources.
 In the end, students will have a deeper appreciation of bioethical issues and will be able to reason their way to a solution effectively and persuasively.
 Spring.
-(Same as BIOL 212) HUMANITIES FOUNDATION: SUSTAINABLE WORLD CHALLENGE
+(Same as BIOL 212) HUMANITIES FOUNDATION; SUSTAINABLE WORLD CHALLENGE

+290. INTERDISCIPLINARY STUDIES

 This course is designed to facilitate the treatment of topics across disciplinary boundaries.
 Topics will vary from year to year.
 Course, but not individual topics, may be repeated for credit.
 No more than one 290 course may be used to fulfill a core requirement.
 This course MAY satisfy the Career or Community component of Trek.
 Offered on demand.

+292: HAITI

-292: HAITI This course provides students with an intercultural experience in Haiti through readings, activities, and interactions with Haitians.
+This course provides students with an intercultural experience in Haiti through readings, activities, and interactions with Haitians.
 Students will learned about Haitian culture and history, examine the relationship between Haiti and the United States, and develop an understanding of our moral and political obligations across international borders.

+301. PLATO AND ARISTOTLE4

 Students will examine primary texts by Plato and Aristotle as well as the arguments of presocratic philosophers, and Plato and Aristotle's followers.
 We will examine ancient answers to philosophical questions about the meaning of life, the nature of God, the universe and human beings, and the nature and limits of knowledge.
 In every case, we will consider these arguments as historical artifacts and evaluate them as positions we might adopt today.
 Every fall.
+HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE

+302. THE ENLIGHTENMENT4

-HUMANITIES FOUNDATION: MEANINGFUL LIFE CHALLENGE A critical study of primary philosophical tests of the enlightenment period in Europe.
+A critical study of primary philosophical tests of the enlightenment period in Europe.
 We will read texts by authors such as Descartes, Leibniz, Locke, Hume, and Kant.
 We will examine how ancient answers to philosophical questions were challenged by the scientific revolution.
 In every case, we will consider these arguments as historical artifacts and evaluate them as positions we might adopt today.
 Every spring.
+HUMANITIES FOUNDATION

-HUMANITIES FOUNDATION 303S.
-PHILOSOPHY OF RELIGION4 A study of philosophical issues raised by the contemporary dialogue between the living world religions.
+303S.
+PHILOSOPHY OF RELIGION

+A study of philosophical issues raised by the contemporary dialogue between the living world religions.
 Topics include concepts of God, revelation, religious truth, problem of evil and theory of salvation.
 Every spring.
-(Same as REL 303S) MEANINGFUL LIFE CHALLENGE 304.
-CHINESE PHILOSOPHY4 A critical study of primary schools of thoughts in the Chinese philosophical tradition.
-We will read texts in Confucianism, Daoism, Mohism, and Legalism, including authors such as Confucius, Laozi, Zhuangzi, Mozi, and Han Feizi.
-Taking into account the political and social contexts, we will examine these thinkers' answers to philosophical questions about human nature, the foundation of morality, and the right way of living.
-In every case, we will consider these arguments as historical artifacts and evaluate them as positions we might adopt today.
-Spring of Even Years, EXPANDING CIRCLE CHALLENGE A topically-driven application of the major normative social and political theories.
+(Same as REL 303S) MEANINGFUL LIFE CHALLENGE

+304. CHINESE PHILOSOPHY

+309. SOCIAL AND POLITICAL PHILOSOPHY4

+A topically-driven application of the major normative social and political theories.
 Possible topics include punishment, human rights, just wars, property, and immigration.
 Course, but not individual topics, may be repeated.
 Spring of even years.
-(Same as PSC 309) HUMANITIES FOUNDATION 311.
-MIND AND LANGUAGE......4 An examination of the nature of language, the nature of mind, and the interconnection between them.
+(Same as PSC 309) HUMANITIES FOUNDATION

+311. MIND AND LANGUAGE

+An examination of the nature of language, the nature of mind, and the interconnection between them.
 We will study questions such as whether computers can think, the intentionality of thought and language, how to square subjective consciousness experiences with our best scientific theory, whether meaning depends on something objective, and if conceptual thought is prior to language.
 Fall of even years.
+HUMANITIES FOUNDATION

+483. SEMINARS

-HUMANITIES FOUNDATION Prerequisite: Permission of instructor.
+Prerequisite: Permission of instructor.
 Group study of historical topics or problems, as determined by student interest and need.
 Study based on student discussion and papers.
 Offered yearly, or upon demand.

+491-496.
+INDEPENDENT STUDY1-6

 Prerequisite: Permission of instructor.
 Independent research and writing on a problem of student's choosing with approval and under direction of instructor.
 Offered yearly, or upon demand.